Legal Decisions Obtained

 38. ENTERED on or about December 20, 2021, Supreme Court of the State of New York – New York County – Order in a Landlord/Tenant Short Term Rental ejectment action vacating all default judgments/orders, denying Landlord’s request for an injunction, and dismissing the matter in its entirety for lack of personal jurisdiction due to Plaintiffs failure to serve Defendant pursuant to inter alia, CPLR 308(4).

-39. ENTERED on or about March 31, 2023, Supreme Court of the State of New York – New York County – Decision/Order denying Plaintiff’s motion to consolidate the action with a pending proceeding in landlord-tenant/stay the landlord-tenant matter and granting Defendant’s (Client) motion to dismiss the proceeding and granting judgment in Defendant’s favor pursuant to inter alia EPTL 6-2.2(b) awarding 100% of the stock in the HDFC coop to Defendant Client.
+39. ENTERED on or about March 31, 2023, Supreme Court of the State of New York – New York County – Decision/Order by The Hon.
+Arlene Bluth denying Plaintiff’s motion to consolidate the action with a pending proceeding in landlord-tenant/stay the landlord-tenant matter and granting Defendant’s (Client) motion to dismiss the proceeding and granting judgment in Defendant’s favor pursuant to inter alia EPTL 6-2.2(b) awarding 100% of the stock in the HDFC coop to Defendant Client.

 40. ENTERED on or about May 1, 2023, Civil Court of the City of New York – New York County – Decision/Order denying Plaintiff’s motion for summary judgment after the completion of discovery in a licensee holdover where Client Respondent alleges succession rights as a non-traditional family member.